 These are just examples but they are many more.
-As I wrote, I use a lot GitHub Issues which is a really useful tool to report a bug, create a feature request, keep yourself informed about bugs or request created by others (just click on the subscribe button in an issue), discuss on problems you could have and find an existing solution on closed issues.
+As I wrote, I use a lot GitHub Issues which is a really useful tool to report a bug, create a feature request, keep yourself informed about bugs or requests created by others (just click on the subscribe button in an issue), discuss on problems you could have and find an existing solution on closed issues.
 And when you think of it, doing that is already contributing to open source projects.
 You may not be writing code on a project but filling a detailed bug report and providing the code to reproduce it is already helpful.
-And by discussing with the maintainers of a project and other members of the community on an issue thread you can affect how a software will evolve.
+And by discussing with the maintainers of a project and other members of the community on an issue thread you can affect how a product will evolve.

 Contributing, not only a question of writing code

 We often think contributing to open source is just pushing commits to an open source repository but it is far more than that.
 A good illustration of that is those 2 tweets from Miguel de Icaza (known for starting Gnome, Mono, and Xamarin projects):

 Contribution is not limited to commits to repos.
 This was inspired by the Gnome Foundation: contributions are those deemed to advance the use of .net technologies.
 Docs, libraries, evangelism, teaching, code, explaining, organizing events, etc.— Miguel de Icaza ᯅ (@migueldeicaza) February 27, 2019

 When I ask myself "what would have the most impact today?"
 I sit down and write documentation.— Miguel de Icaza ᯅ (@migueldeicaza) December 12, 2015